Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle/tutorial_web_bundle.md

 ```
 <iframe src="/documentation/tutorial/web_bundle/frame.html?2"></iframe>

-**TODO** VisChooser isn't recognizing the configured default: It always comes up as "Table".
-Is that a bug or am I doing something wrong?

 The other options aren't that useful with this dataset,
 but we can download a more realistic one.